GHero0/TTK4155-micro-pong/README.md

 ## 📥 Installation

 To get started, ensure you have a suitable development environment set up.
-You can use Microchip Studio on Windows or AVR Dudes on Linux.
+You can use Microchip Studio on Windows or AVR Dudes for ATMEGA and OpenOCD along with ARM toolchain for Arduino on Linux.

 **To download the project:**
 ```